ranjodh-kaur/dillinger_Mobile/Unit 6. Android Services and Threads.md

 7. **Background Processing Services**: These are like batch orders that happen when the shop is quieter, like preparing snacks during off-hours.
 Background processing services handle tasks behind the scenes, so the main customer service (UI) stays free to serve customers without delay.

+   Imagine a busy coffee shop:
+   - while customers are coming and going, you don't want your main barista (the UI) getting stuck preparing large snack orders
+   - Instead, you assign another chef in the back kitchen (the background service) to prepare those snacks during quieter hours.

+This way:
+- Customers get quick service at the counter (UI stays fast ✅)
+- Big tasks are done behind the scenes (Background Service ✅)
 ---